 This torn paper Earth craft is another great way to reuse any old scrap paper and it uses our free printable earth template to help make it easier for you to prepare as well.

-Finally these recycling activity sheets are perfect if you are doing a lesson on recycling in your classroom or just if it’s a topic you want to look at a little more at home.
+I love sharing free printables and these recycling activity sheets are perfect if you are doing a lesson on recycling in your classroom or just if it’s a topic you want to look at a little more at home.

 Earth Day Books